 Does Herpes Cause Yeast Infections?

-Vaginal herpes and yeast infection are two different health conditions.
-They are not, however, mutually exclusive in that one can lead to the other.
+Genital herpes and yeast infection are two different health conditions.
+They are not, however, mutually exclusive.
+One can lead to the other.

 |↑3||Whitley, Richard J., David W. Kimberlin, and Bernard Roizman.
 “Herpes simplex viruses.”
 Clinical Infectious Diseases (1998): 541-553.|